Airpino/Clustering_DD_app/Regression_example/Regression_application.md

 ##   -0.1142704
 ```

-## Parametric bootstrap confidence intervals for the model
+## Bootstrap confidence intervals for the model parameters

 We perform a bootstrap estimates of the confidence intervals of the parameters using 1,000 replications